EVERYONE COUNTS IN MARCY-HOLMES!

 INTERESTED IN GETTING INVOLVED AS A VOLUNTEER TO HELP US ACHIEVE A COMPLETE COUNT IN MARCY-HOLMES?

-Tell your Marcy-Holmes friends and neighbors how to get a rad Census 2020 yard or window sign!
+Tell your Marcy-Holmes friends and neighbors how to get a rad Census 2020 window sign!